 Although credit card debt can be quite easy to get into, the high interest rates can make it hard to get out of.
 Luckily, there are many resources that can help you learn how to pay off credit card debt as fast as possible, so you can save money.

-The good news is: If you’re reading this article, you’ve already taken the first step to paying off credit card debt — that is, you’ve taken the initiative to learn about your options.
+The good news is that if you’re reading this article, you’ve already taken the first step to paying off credit card debt — you’ve taken the initiative to learn about your options.

 1. Call your credit card company first

 Consider this your first step toward paying off credit card debt.

 Before diving into a plan for paying off your debt, a good first step is to contact your credit card company (or companies if you have multiple cards).
 You should make sure you’re up to date on all of your balances and also ask what your options are as far as any help they can offer.

 In some cases, you might be able to secure a lower interest rate, temporary payment reduction, or change in payment due date.
 You’re more likely to get a good result if you indicate you’re looking for low-interest credit cards from other companies.